Just Nuisance

-Just Nuisance (1 April 1937 – 1 April 1944) was the only dog ever to be officially enlisted in the Royal Navy.
+Just Nuisance (1 April 1937 – 1 April 1944) was a South African dog and the only dog ever to be officially enlisted in the Royal Navy.
 He was a Great Dane who between 1939 and 1944 served at HMS Afrikander, a Royal Navy shore establishment in Simon's Town, South Africa.
 He died in 1944 at the age of seven years and was buried with full military honours.

 Biography

 Early life

 Although the exact date of Just Nuisance's birth is not known, it is usually stated that he was born on 1 April 1937 in Rondebosch, a suburb of Cape Town.
 He was sold to Benjamin Chaney, who later moved to Simon's Town to run the United Services Institute (USI).
 Just Nuisance quickly became popular with the patrons of the institute and in particular the ratings, who would feed him snacks and take him for walks.
 He began to follow them back to the naval base and dockyards, where he would lie on the decks of ships that were moored at the wharf.
 His preferred resting place was the top of the gangplank.

 Since he was a large dog even for a Great Dane (he was almost 2 m tall when standing on his hind legs), he presented a sizeable obstacle for those trying to board or disembark and he became affectionately known as Nuisance.